Skip to main content

 10th Reunion Welcome Event

-Members of the class of 2015 are invited to this first reuniting event.
-Please join your Reunion Planning Committee as we kick-off our weekend of reconnecting.
-After 10 p.m., please BYOB!
+Members of the class of 2015 are invited to join your Reunion Planning Committee as we kick off this weekend of reconnecting.
+After 10 p.m., you are welcome to BYOB!

 Rain Location: Main Hall, first floor lounge